CPRA (Prop 24) has passed. Here’s what to expect.

 Which businesses does CPRA cover?

 In recognition that the added regulatory hurdles may be too burdensome for many small and medium businesses, CPRA raises the threshold for who must comply from a business that buys, sells, or receives or shares for the business’ commercial purposes, the personal information of 50,000 consumers, households, or devices to those that buy, sell or share personal information of 100,000 consumers or households.
-Particularly with the removal of the word “receives,” this reduces the number of small and medium-sized businesses that must adhere to California’s expanded data privacy regulation.
+Particularly with the removal of the word “devices,” this reduces the number of small and medium-sized businesses that must adhere to California’s expanded data privacy regulation.

 On the flip side, CPRA expands its reach slightly by including joint ventures or partnerships where each business has at least a 40 percent interest in what is considered a single business, and it allows for voluntary self-certification of agreement to bound by the updated regulations.
 CPRA also expands applicability to businesses that generate most of their revenue from sharing personal information (not just selling it), where sharing means sharing, disclosing, making available, or communicating in any manner with third parties for purposes of cross-context behavioral advertising, whether or not money or other consideration is exchanged.